Discovery-IDRs/predIDR/analysis/inpainting_mobidb/model_0-02/notes.md

 ![Alt text](/Users/SamihaMahin/PycharmProjects/predIDR/analysis/inpainting_mobidb/model_0-02/out/metrics_loss_model0-02.png)

+## Model Outputs
+The amino acid composition of the disordered regions for a model with a simpler architecture and alternate training has contiguous repeated regions of the amino acid Glycine(G) and then various amino acids towards the ends of the disorder regions.

 # Conclusion
 The steadiness of the accuracy and loss curves show that alternate training and a simplified architecture works better with the model and our dataset.
 We will be looking into our model outputs to determine if there is mode collpase.